 - Don't drink alcohol excessively or use drugs.
 If you're under the influence, you're more likely to take sexual risks.

 - Communicate.
 Before any serious sexual contact, communicate with your partner about practicing safer sex.
 Be sure you specifically agree on what activities will and won't be OK.

-Consider preexposure prophylaxis (PrEP).
-The Food and Drug Administration (FDA) has approved the use of the combination drugs emtricitabine plus tenofovir disoproxil fumarate (Truvada) and emtricitabine plus tenofovir alafenamide (Descovy) to reduce the risk of sexually transmitted HIV infection in people who are at very high risk.
+Consider using preexposure prophylaxis (PrEP).
+The Food and Drug Administration (FDA) has approved the use of two combination drugs to reduce the risk of HIV infection in people who are at very high risk.
+They're emtricitabine plus tenofovir disoproxil fumarate (Truvada) and emtricitabine plus tenofovir alafenamide fumarate (Descovy).

 These drugs must be taken every day, exactly as prescribed.
-If you use Truvada daily, you can lower your risk of getting HIV from sex by more than 90%.
-Using additional prevention, such as condoms, can lower your risk even more.
-Continue to practice safe sex to prevent other STIs.
+If you use Truvada daily, you can lower your risk of getting HIV from sex by about 99% and from injection drug use by more than 74% percent, according to the U.S. Centers for Disease Control and Prevention.
+Research suggests that Descovy is similarly effective in reducing the risk of getting HIV from sex.
+However, Descovy hasn't been studied in people who have receptive vaginal sex.
+Using additional prevention, such as condoms, can lower your risk even more and prevent other STIs.

 - Blood tests.
 Blood tests can confirm the diagnosis of HIV or later stages of syphilis.